+The synchronizedStatesInit object is used during split rendering session establishment to configure which states are to be synchronized between the MF and the UE.
+In a scene being split rendered, there may be multiple state machines and for adaptive split rendering only a subset of the states may be affected by the split operations.

+A.2.3.2 Split Adaptation Message Format

 An SR-DCMTSI client that supports adaptive split rendering shall support the split adaptation message as defined in table A.2.3-1 below based on the split adaptation message defined clause C.2.3.2 of TS 26.565.